Jay Brown: Reception

 In January 2008, the BBC received 184 complaints from viewers over 13-year-old Jay's stabbing storyline, angry that children would have seen it.
 A BBC spokesperson defended the storyline, stating: "EastEnders has always tackled difficult issues and we acknowledge that some viewers could consider this storyline challenging.
 However, we aim to reflect real issues and during this storyline the audience will see Jay's torment through to him deciding not to yield to peer pressure like his father did many years ago.
 This is part of a long-running storyline that in no way glamorises the use of knives, or portrays violence in a positive light.
 In fact the storyline will culminate in the character of Jay doing the right thing."

 Borthwick has been praised by critics for his portrayal of Jay.
 Nancy Banks-Smith of The Guardian wrote that the episode in which his father died "offered Jason's young son, Jay (Jamie Borthwick), a chance to steal the show, which he duly did with a touching torrent of grief.
 His father, a thief himself, would have been proud of him."
 Borthwick won the award for 'Best Dramatic Performance from a Young Actor or Actress' at the 2008 British Soap Awards, and was nominated for 'Best Child Actor' at the 2008 Digital Spy Soap Awards.
+He was also nominated for "Best Young Actor" at the 2007 Inside Soap Awards.